-The latest cuisine to make its way onto the Capital East mini-restaurant corridor hails from Southeast Asia, with the auspicious opening of Little Tibet on East Johnson Street.
+The latest cuisine to make its way onto the Capital East mini-restaurant corridor hails from East Asia, with the auspicious opening of Little Tibet on East Johnson Street.

 Little Tibet will be open six days a week (closed Sundays) for lunch and dinner by early March, if all goes well.
 The restaurant hopes to have a beer and wine license by April.